No results were found...

 👍 Awesome!

 These complementing color blocks are a big YES from us!
 The blue, yellow, gray and white tones are easy on the eyes, without being boring, and the font is clear and readable.
-We also love the brand logos and testimonials, which add credibility and social proof for their platform.
-The email copy is personal, using the word ‘you’ lots of times, and it lists benefits over features.
+We also love the award logos and testimonials, which add credibility and social proof for their platform.
+The email copy is personal and it lists benefits over features.
 Great job, Mathletics!

 🔧 Could be tweaked